wighawag/eip-2585/README.md

 The demo is located here: [https://metatx.eth.link](https://metatx.eth.link).
 It was originally made for the [Metamask](https://metamask.io) / [Gitcoin](https://gitcoin.co/) ["Take Back The Web Hackathon"](https://gitcoin.co/issue/MetaMask/Hackathons/2/3865) for which it win the competition.

 It now has been expanded after further discussion with some of the other participants.
-In particular it expands on the idea proposed by Patrick McCorry to implement a minimal meta transaction forward and flexible replay protection (see [tweet](https://twitter.com/paddypisa/status/1245007740927381505)).
+In particular it expands on the idea proposed by Patrick McCorry to implement a minimal meta transaction forwarder with flexible replay protection (see [tweet](https://twitter.com/paddypisa/status/1245007740927381505)).

 The demo itself show that such system is possible and compatible with more complex solution built on top: